To install the

 one of these steps we can optionally add .F2P annotation overlay notes.
 In

 the figure above for example Step 1 is selected on the left and on the right 3 .F2P

 overlays boxes are checked.
 These four overlays will be printed on top of the PC

 Board display for step 1.
 The results would look something like the figure

 below.
 Please click on step 2 through 5 on the left side and you will see the

 .F2P overlays that will be printed for those steps.

-(NOTE: The sample PC board we are working with already has 8 .F2P annotation overlays pre-loaded into it.
+(NOTE: The sample PC board we are working with already has 7 .F2P annotation overlays pre-loaded into it.
 It is not necessary now but in the future to add F2P Annotations to the Window above you need to Load them first.
-To Load Annotations close all currently opened windows then from the Main menu click EDIT, click ANNOTATIONS then click LOAD ANNOTATIONS and select the .F2P file you wish to load then click OPEN.).
+To Load Annotations from the Main menu click EDIT, click ANNOTATIONS then click LOAD ANNOTATIONS and select the .F2P file you wish to load then click OPEN.).

-In the window at the bottom click the DRAW ALL button.
+In the window at the bottom click the COLOR ALL P/N's button.
 The "Select Components" window below opens.
 Put check marks in this window the same as illustrated below and then click OK.

 To view the order that the colors are applied on the main menu click ASSEMBLY SHEETS/1ST ARTICLE and click SET COLOR/BRUSH ORDER and the "Change Color/Brush Order" window is displayed.
 This window displays the order of the colors on the left and the order of the brush patterns on the right.
 The order can be changed if you wish.
 Click OK to close the window.